suzumakes/ReplaceIT/README.md

 It would make me really happy to know someone else benefits from this, so if it helps you out let me know!

 Many thanks to Michael Clark for his expertise and help.
-If you're here let me know so I can properly credit you.
-Seriously my man.
+If you're here let me know so I can link to and credit you.